keithwalsh/react-markdown-table-ts/README.md

 | `'light'` theme                          | `'dark'` theme                          |

 ## Overview
-A React component for generating and displaying formatted Markdown tables with syntax highlighting.
+A React component for generating and displaying formatted Markdown tables.
 The core component is `MarkdownTable` which converts 2D array data into properly formatted Markdown table syntax.
 Columns of variable width maintain consistent spacing across all rows, ensuring vertical alignment of delimiters.
-For syntax highlighting and line numbering, Prism.js is used within a `<pre>` HTML element.
+The output is displayed in a styled `<pre>` element with optional line numbering and supports both light and dark themes.

 ## Installation